Elisa has been an online writer for over four years. I am a self-taught musician who's articles focus on teaching beginners the basics.

-Piano is a versatile musical instrument and is probably one of the most widely played around the world.
-Piano is basically a keyboard instrument where the black and white keys represent different notes with different intervals.
+The piano is a versatile musical instrument and is probably one of the most widely played around the world.
+The piano is basically a keyboard instrument where the black and white keys represent different notes with different intervals.
 The way the notes go is head right to go higher, head left to go lower.

 Learning how to play the piano is not a difficult feat as long as you are determined.
 The instrument itself is designed to make playing the notes easier.
 Piano lessons can be learned from a piano teacher in your community or from online lessons.
 Some adult beginners who have little free time might choose online lessons because it can be done anytime, anywhere

 So, here are a few great websites to learn piano online.
 The best part is they offer the lessons for free.